 David D. Little is the son of Simon Peter Little, grandson of Adam Little and Mary Hendrickson, great-grandson of Simeon and Fanny Hendrickson, great-great-grandson of John and Eve Hendrickson.

 From: 1883 History of Marion County, Ohio, pages 929-930.

 “Simon Peter Little was born in Maryland in 1807, and was the son of Adam and Mary (Hendrickson) Little, he of New England parentage, and the latter of English origin.”

 Alexander Breeding of Adair County, Kentucky and Johnson County, Indiana

-Alexander Breeding is the son of David and Mary “Polly” Hendrickson Breeding.
-Mary is the daughter of Isaac (II) and and Ann Stiles Hendrickson, granddaughter of Isaac Hendrickson I, great-granddaughter of John and Eve Hendrickson.
+Alexander Breeding is the son of Alexander and Mary E “Polly” Hendrickson Breeding.
+Mary is likely the daughter of James Hendrickson and Elizabeth Voyles (Mary is a sister to James Hendrickson of Shelby, IN above) and a great-granddaughter of John and Eve Hendrickson.
+That makes Alexander Breeding in this history book the great-great-grandson of John and Eve Hendrickson.

 “His parents are David and Mary (Hendrickson) Breeding, the former of Scotch, and the latter of Irish, descent.”

 Pearl Belton Payne of Enid, Garfield, Oklahoma

 Pearl Belton Payne is a 5x great-granddaughter of John and Eve Hendrickson, and says the Hendrickson family is from Denmark.